AbeOmor/Spark-in-AzureML/Spark/v2-example/dataprep/README.md

 ```

 ### Spark Env support in v2 for packages and reps
+This will require being able to set the run config to that pyspark framework.
+So the AML Environment can install need Spark packages

+'run_config = RunConfiguration(framework="pyspark")'
 Coming soon

 ### Use Synapse/HDI/Databrick Compute for Spark in v2